AMWA-TV/nmos-scalability/README.md

 While this isn't required, it certainly makes using the virtual machine more comfortable!

-- Launch the host and login as "mininet"
+- Launch the host and login as the *mininet* user
 - If you are using a network proxy, set the ``http_proxy`` environment variable appropriately
 - Run the following commands:
   ```bash